 3. Pet Radio

+This is one of the simple but often overlooked dog separation anxiety solutions.
 Turn up the music when you leave the house to keep your dog engaged.
 Dogs enjoy “species-specific” music that produce unique pitches, tones, and tempos.

 4. Calming Supplements

 Made from herbs, these supplements are natural dog anxiety solutions and a satisfying non-sedative snack.
 They are available as chewable tablets, water additives, or bone-shaped treats and help calm pups without the nasty side effects.

 We’ve heard numerous success stories about the use of natural home remedies for dog anxiety such as chamomile, lemon balm, valerian, skullcap, and echinacea.
 However, dogs can respond differently, so consult your veterinarian when in doubt.

 Another effective resource for dog anxiety treatment is aromatherapy.
 Essential oils include lavender, cedarwood, bergamot, vetiver, chamomile, ylang ylang flower, clary sage, and sweet orange.

 Some fragrances are said to produce neonatal pheromones, reminding dogs of their mothers and reducing anxiety.
 Just spray a diluted mixture of water and oil on your dog’s fur - don’t apply the straight oil directly to their skin.

 Pet cameras like the Petcube Play cure dog separation anxiety by letting you see, talk to, and play with your pup.
 Download the Petcube app on your phone to interact with your furry buddy.
 Dog cameras are the latest breakthrough in pet care.